-As a company, AISPI prides itself on curating the best of local European talent – those artists and creatives who often go unnoticed amidst the larger ones.
+As a company, AISPI prides itself on curating the best of local European talent.
+These are the artists and creatives who often go unnoticed amidst the larger ones.
 Even then, ever so often, we come across a few artists who manage to go beyond the regular scope of personalization and create work that is meaningful in the truest sense, all the while evoking more than just the joy of purchasing a product and instead allowing it’s clients to create a meaningful connection with the product from start to finish.
+Enter UNSAID Library.

-Enter UNSAID Library – a brand born in Belgium crafting exquisite pieces of jewelry that is born out of endless hours spent researching the most basic to the most complex of human emotions.
+A brand born in Belgium, UNSAID crafts exquisite pieces of jewelry that is born out of endless hours spent researching the most basic to the most complex of human emotions.
 The brand works extensively with a select range of products to ensure that it’s clients are able to immerse themselves in the design process and walk away with the finished product with a deep sense of familiarity.

-Our founder, Aisha Saraf, sat down with the founder of UNSAID Library for a little chat to know more about the brand and how it plans to take the basic idea behind the brand a notch higher.
+Our founder, Aisha Saraf, sat down with the founder of the designer jewellery brand called UNSAID Library for a little chat to know more about the brand and how it plans to take the basic idea behind the brand a notch higher.

 What was the idea behind UNSAID Library?